e-dervieux/edervieux_website/content/english/projects/nas_guide.md

   - You can mount any number of hard drives into *pools* (or [*tanks*](https://serverfault.com/questions/562564/why-are-all-the-zpools-named-tank)), with [different RAID levels](https://web.archive.org/web/20250323043434/https://www.raidz-calculator.com/raidz-types-reference.aspx), similar (roughly) to RAID 1 and 5.
   - ZFS has the concept of snapshots ([*snapshots*](https://web.archive.org/web/20250216204631/https://docs.oracle.com/cd/E19253-01/819-5461/gbcya/index.html)), which let you capture the system state at a given time and roll back to it *a posteriori*.
   - ZFS is purely software.
 The drives can be plugged into different ports on the server.
 You could even imagine a ZFS pool using, in the same RAIDZ, an internal HDD and an external SSD connected via USB.
 More interestingly, you can *export* your pool from one machine, plug the drives into another, and *import* it there.
-Thus, you're not tied to a particular hardware RAID controller (and especially not to a failure of one!).
+Thus, you're not tied to a particular hardware RAID controller (and especially not to the failure of one!).
   - ZFS offers performance comparable to hardware RAID ([source](https://web.archive.org/web/20250508152314/https://www.krenger.ch/blog/raid-z-vs-hardware-raid-5/)).

 **Fun fact:** a zettabyte is 10^21 bytes, or about 2^70 bytes.
-ZFS can actually allocate volumes of 2^128 bytes! ([source](https://en.wikipedia.org/wiki/ZFS))
+ZFS can actually allocate volumes of 2^128 bytes, or over 10^26 terabytes! ([source](https://en.wikipedia.org/wiki/ZFS))

 ### Final setup